h2oai/h2o-3/h2o-docs/src/product/tutorials/kmeans/kmeans.md

 This tutorial uses a publicly available data set that can be found at <a href"http://archive.ics.uci.edu/ml/datasets/seeds" target="_blank">http://archive.ics.uci.edu/ml/datasets/seeds</a>.

 The data are composed of 210 observations, 7 attributes, and an a priori grouping assignment.
 All data are positively valued and continuous.

-To further explore H2O's capabilities, some <a href="http://docs.h2o.ai/resources/publicdata.html" target="_blank">publicly available data sets</a> can be found on our website.

 ####Importing Data
 Before creating a model, import data into H2O: